IWC Portuguese VS Panerai Luminor

-From a mechanical perspective, the IWC Portuguese Automatic Chronograph may be more convenient for some since it is a self-winding / automatic watch.
+From a mechanical perspective, the IWC Portuguese Automatic Chronograph may be more convenient for some since it is a self-winding/automatic watch.
 It also has a nice polished look which looks classy even though it features a chronograph complication which is generally considered to be sporty.
 The chronograph uses a large central seconds hand counter and a 30 minute counter at the 12 o'clock position.
 As far as features go, this feature is the IWC's main advantage over the Luminor.
 The IWC has an alligator leather strap with a folding buckle and solid case back.
-The water resistance is only 30m/99ft resistance and this watch has a 44 hour power reserve which is considered average however, the newer IWC Portugisier Automatics have a 7 day power reserve and the IWC Portuguese Hand Wound Eight Days has a an 8 day power reserve which is more comparable to the Panerai Luminor's 8 days.
+The water resistance is only 30m/99ft resistance and this watch has a 44-hour power reserve which is considered average, however, the newer IWC Portugisier Automatics have a 7-day power reserve and the IWC Portuguese Hand-Wound Eight Days has an 8-day power reserve which is more comparable to the Panerai Luminor's 8 days.

 - There is a chronograph (stopwatch function) built into this watch

 - The Portuguese and Portugieser is a large collection with many different style options

 - Many people prefer an Automatic / Self-winding movement over a manual wind one.